 Lemon Skunk is a relatively easy marijuana strain to cultivate.
 You can try to grow Lemon Skunk indoors, but its height means you’ll need lots of vertical space.
 While you can use a hydroponics setup indoors, this strain performs at its peak when grown in soil outdoors.

-We hope you found our growing guide helpful.
-Let us know in the comments how you got on growing the Lemon Skunk strain.
+We hope you find our growing guide helpful.
+In the comments, let us know how you got on growing the Lemon Skunk strain.